This meal is not so easy to arrange nicely (sorry for the pic) but trust me, super delicious to eat!

 As I said at the beginning, this dish isn’t easy to arrange for photo shoot.
 But trust me, you will be reaching for a second serving!

 It makes my mouth watering just writing about it.
 I wish somebody invented a pictures on web with aroma attached.

 You can open any big red that you were longing to drink for a very long time.
-It’s a winter time!
+It’s a comfort food time!
 Spicy Malbec, delicious Cabernet Sauvignon, Brunello, Barolo, GSM – many choices here.
-I have paired this dish with On of the best Syrah based wines I have had – Finca Sandoval from Manchuela, Spain.
-The pairing with rich flavors of lamb and spices of this dish was made in heaven!
+I have paired this dish with one of the best Syrah based wines I ever tasted – Finca Sandoval from Manchuela, Spain.
+The pairing with rich flavors of lamb and spices of this dish was out of this world!